-Note: Only members of the "owners" team can create new workspaces.
+Important: Only organization owners can create new workspaces.

 Create new Terraform Enterprise (TFE) workspaces with the "+ New Workspace" button, which appears on the list of workspaces.
 If you're not already viewing the workspace list, you can get there with the "Workspaces" button in the top navigation bar.

 » Configuring a New Workspace

 You must fill out several fields to configure your new workspace: